What is Low Heart-Rate Training?

 - Instead a training heart rate of 165 could be more suitable.

 How fast is it possible to improve your running speed when doing low heart rate training?

 At first you will have to slow down.
-Provided you have no other health problems, after 3 months you should be back to your normal training speed with your new low heart-rate.
+Provided you have no other health problems, after three to six months you should be back to your normal training speed with your new low heart-rate.
 Then you can spend up to 20% of your training doing speed work.
-The other 80% of your training should be low heart rate.
+The other 80% of your training should be low heart rate (MAF) training.

 How can I maintain good running form while doing the low heart rate training?

 It's actually more difficult to run slowly with good running form.
 Most runners when they slow down don't shorten their stride enough.
 Instead they over-stride and land on a straight leg with a heel strike, which can cause injury.
 So make sure you shorten your stride and land on a bent leg with a mid-foot strike (whole foot landing).
 Relax, have more of a glider style rather than the gazelle style of faster runners.
 If you struggle with good form at slow speed (and many runners do!) then book in an online coaching session with me and I can show you a few simple steps to improve your running technique while running slowly.

 How can I measure my heart rate when running?